The Bankrate promise

 Will your homeowners insurance cover damage to your pool?

 Whether your homeowners insurance policy will cover your pool largely depends on your property insurance company.
 Some insurers will not issue a policy if there is a pool on the property.
-Other insurers may have specific criteria that must be met before your policy goes into effect.
+Other insurers may have specific criteria that must be met before your policy goes into effect, such as:

 Once you have homeowners coverage secured, liability coverage would extend to your pool, and damage to the pool itself would be protected under a different coverage type on your policy.